Azure/azure-sdk-for-net/sdk/batch/Azure.Compute.Batch/samples/Sample1_CreatePool_Job_Task.md

 ### Task results

-Onces the tasks are complete `GetTasksAsync` cand be used to retrieve the `BatchTask` object and `GetTaskFileAsync` can be used to get the output files
+Onces the tasks are complete `GetTasksAsync` cand be used to retrieve the `BatchTask` instance and `GetTaskFileAsync` can be used to get the output files

 ```C# Snippet:Batch_Sample01_GetTasks
 var completedTasks = _batchClient.GetTasksAsync("jobId", filter: "state eq 'completed'");